Get all the latest data for Chiang Mai

 Could property prices jump again in Chiang Mai as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Chiang Mai within the next 12 months is low, because the market still has too much unsold inventory to absorb.
+As of 2026, the chance of a renewed citywide property price surge in Chiang Mai within the next 12 months looks low to medium, but the chance of a selective jump in the best micro-locations is higher.

 Please also note that we regularly publish and update real estate price forecasts for Chiang Mai here.